Nick-Mazuk/prettify/README.md

-# prettify
+# Prettify

 An extensible, language-agnostic, Rust-based code formatter based on Prettier.